agorelick/cancer_genomics_workshop/README.md

 conda install nanoporetech::samtools nanoporetech::bwa
 ```

-## Clone this GitHub repo and install prerequisites
+## Clone this GitHub repo to access raw data and scripts

-Open a Terminal (Go -> Utilities -> Terminal), then run the following commands:

 ```
 # clone the repo to your computer and change directories to this location
 git clone https://github.com/agorelick/cancer_genomics_workshop.git; cd cancer_genomics_workshop

-# check what we are going to install ('q' to exit)
-less naxerova_lab.yml

-# import the naxerova_lab environment
-conda env create -f naxerova_lab.yml

-# activate it
-conda activate naxerova_lab

-# if you don't already have R installed, install it
-conda install r::r-base

 ```

 ## Examine the raw sequencing data (.fastq files)